BithreenGirlen/DxLibSpineViewer/README.md

 ### Load spine(s) via `Open folder`
 1. In the `Setting` dialogue, specify atlas and skeleton extensions.
-2. Uncheck `Binary` if skeketon is text.format.
+2. Uncheck `Binary` if skeketon is json format.
-3. In the dialogue appeared when clicking `Open folder`, select a folder containing atlas/skel(s) with specified extensions.
+3. From `Open folder`, select a folder containing atlas/skel(s) with specified extensions.

 ### Load spine(s) via `Select files`
-1. If skeleton is text format, uncheck `Binary` in the `Setting` dialogue.
+1. If skeleton is json format, uncheck `Binary` in the `Setting` dialogue.
-2. In the first dialogue appeared when clicking `Select files`, select atlas file(s) to load.
+2. From `Select files`, first select atlas file(s) to load.
-3. In the second dialogue, select skel file(s) which is/are pair(s) of atlas.
+3. Then select skel file(s) which is/are pair(s) of atlas.

 ## Context-menu function